Environmental Policy and WEEE Statements

 Renowned for its quality and durability, Denby Pottery has been producing pottery in Derbyshire, England, since 1809.
 Today Denby produces both classic and contemporary tableware which meets demanding current lifestyles being dishwasher, oven, microwave and freezer safe.
 The Denby product portfolio has been widened over recent years to include porcelain, cookware, fine bone china, glassware and accessories.

-We, The Denby Group, are committed to the principles of ISO 14001 as the integrated Environmental Management System and through its implementation, development and maintenance seek to operate in a manner that minimises our impact on the environment.
+We, The Denby Group, are committed to the principles of ISO 14001 and through the implementation, development and maintenance of an integrated Environmental Management System, seek to operate in a manner that minimises our impact on the environment.

-- Whilst the Managing Director is responsible for monitoring the effectiveness of this policy and ensuring its inclusion in the company strategy to drive the continual improvement of its environmental performance, the successful implementation of this policy requires the total commitment of all employees.
+Whilst senior management are responsible for monitoring the effectiveness of this policy and ensuring its inclusion in the company strategy, achieving a positive outcome is seen as requiring the total commitment of all employees.

 UK Waste Electrical and Electronic Equipment (WEEE) Regulations (SI 2006 No.3289)